 A high school diploma or GED is not required.
-Individuals must be able to read and write the English language, be over 21, be able to meet the Federal Department of Transportation (DOT) physical requirements, and have a valid driver's license at the time of registration.
-The program may train individuals 18 and over, but has limited job placement assistance for individuals under the age of 21.
-Students are required to fill out job applications.
+You must be able to read and write in English, be over age 21, be able to meet the Federal Department of Transportation (DOT) physical requirements, and have a valid driver's license at the time of registration.
+Although you may train if you are 18 or older, there is limited job placement assistance for individuals under age of 21.
+You are required to fill out job applications.

 - Driving record inconsistent with industry

 - Any alcohol-related violations or motor vehicle record in the past three years